Generic name: chlorotrianisene (klor oh trye AN i seen)

 Drugs other than those listed here may also interact with chlorotrianisene.
 Talk to your doctor and pharmacist before taking any prescription or over-the-counter medicines.

-More chlorotrianisene resources
+More about chlorotrianisene

 - Your pharmacist has additional information about chlorotrianisene written for health professionals that you may read.